 I recommend doing monthly check-ins to make sure you’re staying on track.
 If you find that you need an extra boost to stay motivated, I recommend doing weekly check-ins.
 This can help you determine if your currently spending is helping you get closer to reaching your goal.

-You can download my free 2018 Budget Binder printables here to help you get started.
+You can download my Budget Binder printables here to help you get started.

 10. Developing costly habits

 Developing healthy financial habits in your twenties can help set you up for success going forward.
-Plus, good spending habits can prevent lifestyle inflation as your income increases.
+Plus, good spending habits can prevent lifestyle inflation as your income increases and avoid making money mistakes.

 However, many of us tend to develop costly habits in our twenties.
 These expensive money habits can interrupt your life and prevent you from accomplishing your goals.
 Some of these habits include never paying off your credit card, eating out too much, smoking / excessive drinking, gambling, impulsive shopping or deal hunting.